TheRobotCodingMan/The-book-of-all/README.md

 - [x] Add some of the website's files
 - [x] Add website's screenshots
 - [ ] Solve issues
+- [ ] Make it even more interesting!

 This are the sreenshots of our website: